Nanoscience using Scanning Probe Microscopy

 Learning and Teaching Methods

-The lectures are thematically structured and a handout of the slides is given at the beginning of each lecture.
+The lectures are thematically structured and a handout of the slides is uploaded in the moodle platform before each lecture.
 Each lecture commences with a clear outline of the learning objectives.
 Concepts are linked to prior knowledge acquired both in the general course of study and within the topics covered in this module.
-The beamer is used for the lecture presentation, while important concepts are illustrated and highlighted on the blackboard.
+Projected slides are used for the lecture presentation, while important concepts are illustrated and highlighted in hand writing/drawing.

-Power point presentation, blackboard work, lecture notes, question sheets, lab visits (possibly not feasible in the 2020 summer semester), supplementary literature.
+Power point presentation, blackboard work, lecture notes, question sheets, lab visits, supplementary literature.

 - R. Wiesendanger: Scanning Probe Microscopy and Spectroscopy:Methods and Applications, Cambridge University Press, 1994